-To qualify for a reduction, the person must be over 18 and entitled to any of the following benefits:
+To qualify for the discount the person must be over 18 and entitled to any of the following benefits:

-- Disability living allowance (care component) at the highest rate or middle rate
+- Disability Living Allowance (care component) at the highest or middle rate

 - Disablement pension

-- Employment and support allowance which includes a component element
+- Employment and Support Allowance which included a component element

 - Income Support

 - Personal Independence Payment (standard or enhanced daily living component

 - Severe Disablement Allowance

 - Universal Credit which included a limited capability element